-- Offing the Offspring: The Cigarette Smoking Man kills his son, Jeffrey Spender, for his betrayal.
+- Offing the Offspring: The Cigarette Smoking Man seemingly murders his son, Jeffrey Spender, for his betrayal.
 It later turns out he survived and CSM has him subjected to torturous, disfiguring experiments.

 - The Quisling: The Syndicate members are revealed to be collaborating with aliens to protect them and their families from colonization by making an alien-human hybrid.
 They are actually buying time to make a vaccine but to their horror, succeed by making the first hybrid in Cassandra Spender.

 - Redemption Equals Death: Jeffrey Spender's HeelFace Turn gets him killed.
 Or so it seemed at the time.

 - Screw This, I'm Outta Here: CSM and Fowley once things start to go to hell.